paulklemm/regression-heatmap-paper/Cover Letter.md

 The reviewers suggested several works, which need to be discussed as part of the Section **Related Work**.
 Hence, we added:

 * Z. Guo, M. O. Ward, and E. A. Rundensteiner.
 Model Space Visualization for Multivariate Linear Trend Discovery.
 In Proc. of IEEE VAST, pages 75–82, 2009.
 * T. Mühlbacher and H. Piringer.
-A Partition-based Framework for Build- ing and Validating Regression Models.
+A Partition-based Framework for Building and Validating Regression Models.
 IEEE Trans. on Visualization and Computer Graphics, 19(12):1962–1971, 2013.
 * A. Maries, N. Mays, M. Hunt, K. F. Wong, W. Layton, R. Boudreau, C. Rosano, and G. E. Marai.
 GRACE: A Visual Comparison Framework for Integrated Spatial and Non-Spatial Geriatric Data.
 IEEE Trans. on Visualization and Computer Graphics, 19(12):2916–2925, 2013.
 * M. Sedlmair, C. Heinzl, S. Bruckner, H. Piringer, and T. Möller.
 Visual Parameter Space Analysis: A Conceptual Framework.
 IEEE Trans. on Visualization and Computer Graphics, 20(12):2161–2170, 2014.

-As the **Related Work** section became too lengthy with these changes, we cut the description of the following papers:
+The **Related Work** section became too lengthy with these changes.
+Hence, we ranked the importance of the mentioned publications and had decided to remove some of them.
+The following papers are interesting to discuss in the context of the paper, but we applied little information derived from them directly into the paper.
+As a result they were cut.

 * A. Rind, T. D. Wang, W. Aigner, S. Miksch, K. Wongsuphasawat, C. Plaisant, and B. Shneiderman.
 Interactive Information Visualization to Explore and Query Electronic Health Records.
 Foundations and Trends in Human-Computer Interaction, 5(3):207–298, 2013.
 * T. Schreck and D. Keim.
 Visual Analysis of Social Media Data.
-Com- puter, 46(5):68–75, 2013.
+Computer, 46(5):68–75, 2013.
 * B. Shneiderman, C. Plaisant, and B. W. Hesse.
 Improving Healthcare With Interactive Visualization.
 Computer, 46(5):58–66, 2013.